-In campaign ad, GOP Senate candidate shoots gun at actors playing Biden, Pelosi and Sen. Mark Kelly, whose wife Gabby Giffords was injured in Arizona rampage
+In campaign ad, GOP Senate candidate shoots gun at actors playing Biden, Pelosi and Sen. Mark Kelly

 The ad is the latest video by a Republican raising the specter of violence against Democrats.
 In November, Rep. Paul A. Gosar (R-Ariz.) shared an altered, animated video depicting him killing Rep. Alexandria Ocasio-Cortez (D-N.Y.) and swinging two swords at Biden.
 The House later voted to censure Gosar over the video.

-Former president Donald Trump, who Lamon supports, also frequently alluded to violence against his political opponents.
+Former president Donald Trump, whom Lamon supports, also frequently alluded to violence against his political opponents.

 In the Lamon ad, the trio of Democrats is shown wearing cowboy hats and boots, toting guns and sporting bandannas on the lower half of their faces.
 They approach a dusty Old West town, where one onlooker calls them “the D.C. gang” another yells at them, “We’re tired of being pushed around!”